-- To be able to attend or participate in extracurricular activities after school a student must be present from 10 am for the remainder of the day.
+- To be able to attend or participate in extracurricular activities after school a student must be present from the beginning of third hour through the remainder of the day.
 The only exception is if the student has a doctor's note or a pre-approval with an administrator.
-Students should bring a note from the doctor's office with sufficient information to verify the office visit. - If a student attends an away event on the day they are absent or ineligible to attend, they will be unable to attend the next home event as an observer. - In the event of a daytime activity, field trip, etc., the student must have been present the day before from 10 am for the remainder of the day.
+Students should bring a note from the doctor's office with sufficient information to verify the office visit. - If a student attends an away event on the day they are absent or ineligible to attend, they will be unable to attend the next home event as an observer.

+- In the event of a daytime activity, field trip, etc., the student must have been present the day before from third hour through the remainder of the day. - Students who attend a morning practice, and then do not attend school (without a reasonable medical/emergency excuse) will be required to miss the next practice.